romaintilhac/romaintilhac.github.io/cabo-ortegal/fieldguide.md

 style="max-width: 100%; max-height: 1000px; height: auto;"/>

 **Fig_THF-features**.
 Evidence of fluid circulation in the area related to the Trans-Herbeira Fault (THF): **a.** complete amphibolitization to the NE, probably after Cpx-rich lithologies resulting in hornblendite; **b.** asbestiform Ctl to the SW, where the THF intersects the granulites contact; **c.** Srp vein network; **d.** breccia made of highly serpentinized dunite fragments, in the central part of the THF; **e & f.**.
 Grt-Chl-rich veins restricted to the SW of the THF.

+The first specific outcrop in the area (**Stop 7.1**) corresponds to the Grt-Chl-rich veins (**Fig_THF-features_e-f**).
+On the second outcrop (**Stop 7.2**), we will observe Chl harzburgites and late Grt-rich deformed in mylonites near the contacts

+> NOTE: Add information about the new outcrops we spotted together (mylonites, Grt pyroxenites) and particularly more about the Chl harzburgites for which I need help.

 #### Stop 8: Layered pyroxenites (optional)